julienlebren/elastic_app_search/README.md

 ### Result fields

-This setting is available through the query modifier `.resultField`.
+This setting is available through the query modifier `.resultField`

 The fields which appear in search results and how their values are rendered.
 Raw is an exact representation of the value within a field.